aridjayarecipes/cutesrecipes.web.app/content/post/2190-step-by-step-guide-to-prepare-speedy-poke-salad-with-lemon-and-olive-oil-from-spain-dressing.md

 1. Make ready  Black sesame for garnish (optional)

 This vibrant kale salad is a treat year-round.
-I pile it high with a rainbow of crunchy veggies, toasted This poke-inspired summer salad features juicy cubes of watermelon and crunchy macadamia nuts along with conventional poke fixings like cucumber, ginger.
-"Poke" salad with lemon and Olive Oil dressing.
+I pile it high with a rainbow of crunchy veggies, toasted This poke-inspired summer salad features juicy cubes of watermelon and crunchy macadamia nuts along with conventional poke fixings like cucumber, ginger. &#34;Poke&#34; salad with lemon and Olive Oil dressing.
 Frying with Olive Oil is one of the oldest methods of cooking in the world, and makes any fried meat, fish or vegetable tastier.
 Recipes made with extra virgin olive oil.

 <!--inarticleads2-->